knguyenOS/College-Apartment-Network-Design/README.md

 # Conclusion

 ## Lessons Learned
-Though this documentation doesn't cover every step and moment of frustration, this project taught me a lot about the real-world complexities involved in designing scalable networks.
-From planning for scalability to implementing failover strategies, I gained confidence in configuring VLANs, simulating networks in Packet Tracer, and researching components and features more intuitively.
+Though this documentation doesn't cover every step and moment of frustration, this project taught me a lot about the real-world complexities involved in designing networks.
+From planning scalability to configuring server racks, I gained confidence in creating VLANs, simulating networks in Packet Tracer, and researching various components and features.

-Looking back, here are some notable things I would do differently if I had the chance to start over:
+Looking back, these are some notable things I would do differently if I had the chance to start over:
 - Start prototyping sooner
 - Rely less on trial-and-error
 - Focus on one step at a time